-Berkswell Station sits on the edge of the settlement and enjoys regular local train services linking it with Coventry, Birmingham International and Birmingham New Street.
-The station is also situated on the West Coast Mainline which offers a number of direct services in and out of London Euston.
+Originally named Dockers Lane, Berkswell Railway Station sits on a northerly edge of Balsall Common, where regular local train services link the settlements with Coventry, Birmingham International and Birmingham New Street.
+The station is also situated on the West Coast Mainline, which offers a number of direct and indirect services in and out of London Euston.

 BalsallCom.Com is a service run by volunteers, providing news, views, discussion and opportunities for friendship, by means of their website and associated social media channels on Facebook and Twitter.